-A quick fuss-free shrimp avocado cucumber salad that we could enjoy on the patio for a light lazy Summer meal.
+A quick fuss-free shrimp salad that we could enjoy on the patio for a light lazy Summer meal.

 If you’re looking for a healthy shrimp salad recipe, this one is most certainly worth a try.

-Shrimp are seasoned with chipotle pepper and oven roasted.
-Then tossed with white beans, chunks of creamy avocado, tomato, cucumber and diced red onion that have been tossed in a citrus vinaigrette.
+The cooked shrimp are then tossed with white beans, chunks of creamy avocado, tomato, cucumber and diced red onion that have been tossed in a citrus vinaigrette.